ArduPilot/ardupilot_wiki/plane/source/docs/guide-four-channel-plane.rst

 output by changing the corresponding SERVOn_REVERSED setting (from 0 to 1, or from 1 to 0).

+The output can be reversed in Mission Planner on the SETUP/Mandatory Hardware/Servo Output page, just check the box for the channel that needs to be reversed.
+This will set the output's SERVOn_REVERSED parameter.

 .. note:: :ref:`KFF_RDDRMIX<KFF_RDDRMIX>` mut not be set to 0 for rudder setup.
 If the
           plane actually needs 0, then reset it after this setup.